Back

 SB-140 includes several exemptions.
 Exempt brands do not need to register or provide a deposit.
 Unfortunately, the exemptions are quite narrow and many brands will NOT be exempt.

-If you think an exemption might apply, we urge you to contact a lawyer to confirm.
+If you think an exemption might apply, we urge you to contact an attorney to confirm.
 We expect that the majority of brands using OneText will need to register.

 Exemption Options:

 1. Brands that exclusively sell food for human consumption.
-Brands that sell non-alcoholic, non-supplement food or beverages and who don’t sell non food products should contact a lawyer about obtaining this exemption.
-See the table below for more on what does and does not qualify as food.
+Brands that sell non-alcoholic, non-supplement food or beverages and who don’t sell non-food products should contact an attorney about obtaining this exemption.
+See the list below for more on what does and does not qualify as food.

 3. Brands that exclusively message current or former customers and have operated under the same business name for two years.
 “Customer” means someone who as actually purchased from your brand.
 This exemption does not apply to brands that use SMS to message potential, future customers.

-7. Brick‑and‑mortar retail sellers that have operated under the same name for at least two years, and conduct majority of sales at physical retail locations
+7. Brick‑and‑mortar retail sellers that have operated under the same name for at least two years, and conduct the majority of their sales at physical retail locations

 Do I qualify for the food exemption if I sell…